hedongyan/awesome-causality-identification/README.md

 python test_id.py
 python test_idc.py

 In the output, "Not identifiable" means we can not identfy the causal effect from treatment to outcome.
-"V" denote the union of all variables (I use it to simply the length of output).
+"V" denote the union of all variables (I use it to shorten the length of output latex code).

 # Application